-Broward County Records, Taxes & Treasury (RTT) Division has mailed over 430,000 property tax bills for 2014.
+Broward County Records, Taxes & Treasury (RTT) Division has mailed more than 500,000 property tax bills for 2015.
 Below, are

 answers to some of the most frequently asked questions about tax payments, payment plans, and delinquency interest and fees.